Earning an Ed.D. in Colorado: What to Know

 - University of Northern Colorado

-UNC is a public research university with an established history in teacher education, so its 64-credit Online Doctor of Education in Educational Studies is worth a look.
-It’s mostly online, with one five-day session on the Loveland campus each summer.
-We particularly like the fact that the curriculum includes targeted coursework in leadership (e.g. the Innovation and Education Reform Emphasis) and a scholarly paper requirement.
+- UNC’s Online Doctor of Education in Educational Studies is mostly online, with one five-day session on the Loveland campus each summer.
+The 4-year curriculum includes targeted coursework in leadership & policy, a dissertation, and a scholarly paper requirement.

-The alternative comes from a private, for-profit school that specializes in online programs for working adults.
-Aspen University is nationally accredited, but it’s not regionally accredited.
+Aspen University is a private, for-profit school that specializes in online programs for working adults.
+It is nationally accredited, but it’s not regionally accredited.
 We mention this because many state licenses & certificates require a degree from a regionally accredited school.

 Doctoral Education Funding in Colorado